alpacahq/alpaca-ts/README.md

 > **New!**
-> Support for the Alpaca Market Data v2 API is here. 😄
+> Support for the Market Data API v2 is here.
+This library's version has been
-> Version bumped to `5.1.2-beta` as some breaking changes were made to the
+> incremented to `5.1.3-beta` as some breaking changes were made to the
 > `AlpacaStream` class.
+It will remain `beta` until Alpaca marks a stable
+> version of the data API.

 # alpaca